Missing mother’s estranged husband, woman charged with murder, New York City police say

 A missing Staten Island mother’s estranged husband and a woman were charged with murder Friday, New York police said.

-Jeanine Cammarata’s estranged husband Michael Cammarata, 32, and Ayisha Egea were charged with second-degree murder, NYPD Chief of Detectives Dermot F. Shea tweeted.
+Jeanine Cammarata’s estranged husband, Michael Cammarata, 32, and Ayisha Egea were charged with second-degree murder, NYPD Chief of Detectives Dermot F. Shea tweeted.
 Egea is allegedly Cammarata's current girlfriend, WABC reported.
-SI Live reported she and Michael Cammarata were also charged with "concealment of a human corpse and tampering with physical evidence."
+SI Live reported that she and Michael Cammarata were also charged with "concealment of a human corpse and tampering with physical evidence."

 'CHARRED AND UNRECOGNIZABLE' REMAINS FOUND IN NEW YORK CITY STORAGE FACILITY DURING SEARCH FOR MISSING MOM OF 3